 Travel Insurance

 Travel insurance is most important when trekking on challenging routes like Everest Three Passes.
-It is necessary for emergency evacuation and medical coverage if you get injured or fall.
-Of course, it is mandatory for high-altitude treks like Three Passes.
-The trek is demanding, taking you through a remote location and offering a rewarding experience, but the risk of the trek also can’t be taken lightly.
+It is necessary for emergency evacuation and medical coverage in case of injury or fall.
+The trek is demanding, taking you through a remote location with various risks.
 Thus, investing in a small amount for insurance is better than facing huge costs if something goes wrong.

-One thing you must keep in mind is that you must buy insurance from your own country, as there isn’t any company in Nepal that provides travel insurance to foreigners.
-However, before purchasing, ensure that the insurance covers trekking at altitudes up to 6,000m, includes helicopter rescue, and covers delays, medical expenses, and trip cancellation.
+One thing to keep in mind is that you must purchase insurance from your own country, as no company in Nepal provides travel insurance to foreigners.
+However, before purchasing, ensure that the insurance covers trekking at altitudes up to 6,000 m, includes helicopter rescue, and covers delays, medical expenses, and trip cancellation.

 Fitness and Experience Requirements

 The trek to the three high passes of Everest is physically challenging and requires proper preparation.
-Proper preparation before a couple of months is crucial to completing the trek successfully and safely.
+Proper preparation for a couple of months is crucial to completing the trek successfully and safely.

 Physical preparation